-Sessions will continue to be added to this year's program.
+Sessions will continue to be added.
 Please check back occasionally to see what's new.
-All times listed in EST.
+All times listed in ET.

 DAY 1: Wednesday, September 23, 2020 (note all sessions in ET)